iNoles/ReviewPreference/README.md

 ## Overview

-In Android apps, it's often useful to prompt users to leave a review after they've used the app for a certain number of times.
+In Android apps, it's often useful to prompt users to leave a review after they've used the app a certain number of times.
 The `ReviewPreference` class simplifies this process by encapsulating the logic for tracking app openings and displaying the review prompt when appropriate.

 ## Features